wenbinyugroup/swiftcomp-doc/source/run.md

 **Required**

-:INPUTFILE: The name of the input file.
+:`INPUTFILE`: The name of the input file.

-:MACRODIM: Macroscopic model to be constructed.
+:`MACRODIM`: Macroscopic model to be constructed.
 Choose from
     - 1D: Beam model
     - 2D: Plate/shell model
     - 3D: 3D model

-:ANALYSIS: The type of analysis to be performed.
+:`ANALYSIS`: The type of analysis to be performed.
 Choose from
     - H: Homogenization
     - L: Dehomogenization
     - LG: Dehomogenization with local results written in Gmsh format